sudheerbhat93/behind-the-internet/understanding-ping.md

     - Windows default: 128
     - Linux/macOS: 64
     - Network devices (Cisco, etc.): 255
-    - This means initial value of TTl is set to this particular number in these OS
+    - This means initial value of TTL is set to this particular number in these OS
     - In our case its 128
 - Example explaination:
     - Earlier we had recieved `Reply from 142.251.222.78: bytes=32 time=58ms TTL=118`
-    - Observe `TTl=118"
+    - Observe `TTL=118"
     - That means the packet crossed 10 routers (128(initial value)-118(final)=10)
 - You can’t know the exact starting TTL unless you know the OS/device type.
 - But you can make a pretty good guess: